Table of Contents

 GAIA (General AI Assistants)

-GAIA tests multi-step reasoning and real-world task completion.
+GAIA tests multi-step reasoning and real-world task completion:

 var gaiaCases = new List<TaskCompletionTestCase>